 There are many different options available when it comes to buying groceries, such as buying your produce locally or preferring an organic option.
 More and more customers have been embracing the organic food movement but have not yet convinced the majority.
-In a recent study showed that 52% responded to a survey saying buying produce locally is more important than organic products.
+A recent study showed that 52% responded to a survey saying buying produce locally is more important than organic products.

 Tell me about your grocery experiences, I would love to hear about them.
-As always, thank you for reading and feel free to leave comments!
+As always, thank you for reading, and feel free to leave comments!